What are the grades and stages of bladder cancer?

 - T1: The tumour has started to grow into the connective tissue just below the bladder lining.

 The rarer muscle-invasive bladder cancer is staged as follows:

 - T2: The tumour has grown into the muscle layer in your bladder.

 - T3: The tumour has spread through the muscle layer to the outer fat layer around your bladder.

-T4: locally advanced / metastatic bladder cancer
+Advanced / metastatic bladder cancer

 - N0: No cancer is found in any of your lymph nodes.